-The root cause is the underlying organisational cause/s of any finding or observation.
-It often stems from a process, a procedure, methodology, or combinations or these elements, or an underlying concern about an organisation's structure or practices.
+The root cause is the underlying cause/s of any finding or observation.
+It often stems from an organisation's process/es, procedure/s, methodology, or combinations of these elements, or an underlying weakness in an organisation's structure or practices.

-In analysing safety, quality, or operational concerns, the root cause, or causes, should be determined before any preventive or corrective actions are planned.
+In analysing safety, quality, or operational concerns, root cause analysis should be done to determine the underlying cause, or causes, before any preventive or corrective actions are planned.

 Often the root cause is not obvious.
-Consequently, a careful and considered analysis of all processes, activities, records, reports, and other evidence associated with a failure, concern or complaint needs to be made to ensure the corrective and/ or preventive action(s) address not only the immediate cause but any latent or organisational problems.
+Consequently, a careful and considered analysis of all processes, activities, records, reports, and other evidence associated with a failure, concern or complaint is needed to ensure the corrective and/ or preventive action(s) address not only the immediate cause but any latent organisational problems.